-The signature is a single unit of identification, composed of the symbol V and wordmark.
-Various signature configurations are available to keep brand identity flexible.
+The logo signature is a single unit of identification, composed of the symbol V and wordmark.
+Various logo signature configurations are available to keep brand identity flexible.

 For Monroe Carell Jr. Children's Hospital at Vanderbilt logo information, click here.